-Staff gifts are nice and most organizations give their staff a gift for Christmas or Thanksgiving.
+Staff gifts are common.
+Many churches and nonprofit organizations give their staff a gift for Christmas or Thanksgiving.
 However...before you write that check or buy that turkey there are some facts regarding the tax consequences of those gifts you should know.

-A reader asked me the other day if they could give a $25 gift card to each of their staff.
+One of my clients told me they wanted to give a $25 gift card to each of their staff for Thanksgiving.

 I told them to research IRS section 132 (e)(1) of the tax code which defines a de minimis fringe benefit as “any property or service the value which is so small as to make accounting for it unreasonable or administratively impracticable.”